rkuma183/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 ## LFS

 <a target="_blank" href="https://github.com/git-lfs/git-lfs/issues/1720">
 NOTE</a>: The Git smudge filter is what converts the LFS pointer stored in Git with the actual large file from the LFS server.
+If your local repository does not have the LFS object, the smudge filter will have to download it.
+Network issues can affect downloading and thus smudge filter operation.

 ## Resources #